 - relatively low loading capacity - most existing UAVs are capable of handling cargo not heavier than ab.
 1.5 kilos (ab.
 3 pounds).
 It is better for wheeled vehicles though.

 - very limited range - due to the capacity of batteries, most of the machines can fly/drive for no longer than 15-30 minutes and then need to recharge.
 That is not much.

 - navigating a drone in urban areas is very difficult - most UAV proof-of-concept trials have been so far conducted in rural areas and on open spaces, and it is far more difficult to navigate a drone in areas full of physical obstacles, densely populated and highly dynamic.

-- severe weather conditions make it difficult to use UAVs - they have problems to operate under e.g. gusty winds, intense heat or freezing rain.
+- severe weather conditions make it difficult to use UAVs - they have problems operating under e.g. gusty winds, intense heat or freezing rain.

 - potential catastrophic accidents can occur due to technical problems - the technology is under fast development and is not yet mature.